achekh/neos-critical-github-io/APIs/basics-api/system-api.md

 grand_parent: "APIs"
 ---
 # System
+This API is used to get the system information.
 ***
 - [getSystemInfo](doc:system-api#getsysteminfo-object-object) To retrieve information about the system through a callback.
 - [getSystemInfoSync](doc:system-api#getsysteminfosync)- To retrieve information about the system synchronously.